freemish/simple-bank-ledger/README.md

 - [x] logs out logged-in user
 - [x] just uses local cache on a single client machine (doesn't handle concurrency, isn't persistent, does not check against a database)
 - [x] could easily be extended to use a database, etc.

+## Some cleanup goals

+- [ ] Implement test coverage reporting
+- [ ] Make UI strings internationalizeable
+- [ ] Improve test coverage
+- [ ] Use test tables and assertions for all unit tests where sensible

+## Some stretch goals

+- [ ] Implement with file-based storage
+- [ ] Add some password validation rules
+- [ ] Add a GUI implementation
+- [ ] Add an API implementation